 To check which pitch and clay/silt content produced fast speed and more bounce, tests were performed.

-Both these tests were indicative of the fact that pitch’s behaviour primarily depend on upon the clay/silt content.
+Both these tests were indicative of the fact that pitch’s behavior primarily depends on the clay/silt content.
 It was clear that bounce and speed were enhanced with an increase in clay content.
 And silt content abridged the performance of the pitch.

-The environment and weather of the region would also cause certain effects on the behaviour of the pitch but take preventive measures like covering the pitch when the pitch is idle, or no activity or match is going on, can decrease the exposure of pitch to environment leading to fewer effects.
+The environment and weather of the region would also cause certain effects on the behavior of the pitch but taking preventive measures like covering the pitch when the pitch is idle, or no activity or match is going on, can decrease the exposure of pitch to the environment leading to fewer effects.

 Keeping in view the emotional and financial investment of the people of Pakistan in this game more researches needs to be done so that the players can be better equipped when they are not playing on home ground.
 One of the factors behind the amazing performances of teams like Australia and New Zealand on different grounds is that their governments invest in the training and equipment of the team.
 If the government of Pakistan is interested in uplifting cricket, there are obvious steps that need to be taken.